yum-food/yummers.dev/index.md

 The idea I've been toying with for a long time is to raymarch inside a rasterized box.
 If you store information in that box's verts, you could do a raymarch inside a wholly self contained coordinate system.

-I've pulled this off, but not in a way which is useful for characters.
+I've pulled this off, but not in a way which is useful for characters (yet).

 ![One draw call, many raymarched objects.](./images/2025_06_11/fake_origins_31.png){width=80%}